 Ocean City Theft Lawyer

 Theft cases run the gamut and may include shoplifting, employee thefts, running out on a restaurant tab, or the theft of the personal property of a stranger or friend.
-Unlike some states, the offense is a must appear offense in Maryland and cannot be typically be resolve simply by paying a fine.
+Unlike some states, the offense is a must appear citation and cannot be resolved by simply paying a fine like neighboring states.

 Theft is taken seriously in and around Ocean City and it helps to have an experienced Ocean City attorney like Brian H. Clark to immediately work on your case.
 Brian has handled numerous theft cases, working with clients to explore potential defenses and the circumstances surrounding the alleged offense.
 Brian has gone above and beyond the call of duty to work with clients and alleged victims to pursue amends in advance of the court hearing.
 He resides in Ocean City during the busy season and can immediately document, investigate and interview the relevant parties involved.